Decoherence and the Reemergence of Coherence From a Superconducting "Horizon''

 In this Letter, we explore the deep analogy of BCS superconductors \cite{bardeenTheorySuperconductivity1957} and black holes \cite{jacobsonOriginOutgoingBlack1996,manikandanAndreevReflectionsQuantum2017,manikandanBlackHolesAndreev2020}.
-More specifically, we identify the solid-state analogue of the newly discovered Danielson, Satishchandran, and Wald (DSW) decoherence for black holes \cite{danielsonBlackHolesDecohere2022,danielsonKillingHorizonsDecohere2023,danielsonLocalDescriptionDecoherence2025} in a superconductor-normal metal (SN) Aharonov-Bohm (AB) interferometer.
-We show that weak coupling to the SN interface suppresses interference through Andreev-induced deecoherence, while intermediate coupling leads to a reemergence of coherence via resonant Andreev proccesses.
-These results demonstrate the one-to-one conceptual mapping between superconductors and black holes, opening the possibility of utilizing superconducting interferometers as platforms for studying horizon-induced decoherence in laboratories.
+More specifically, we identify the solid-state analogue of the newly discovered Danielson, Satishchandran, and Wald (DSW) decoherence for black holes \cite{danielsonBlackHolesDecohere2022,danielsonKillingHorizonsDecohere2023,danielsonLocalDescriptionDecoherence2025} in an Aharonov-Bohm (AB) interferometer fabricated of normal metal coupled on one side to a superconductor.
+We show that weak coupling to the superconductor suppresses interference due to decoherence induced by Andreev scattering, while intermediate coupling leads to a reemergence of coherence via resonant Andreev processes.
+The conceptual mapping between superconductor-normal metal (SN) systems and black holes opens the possibility of utilizing superconducting interferometers as platforms for studying horizon-induced decoherence in the laboratory.

 \textit{Solid-State DSW Experiment}---We begin with a brief description and analysis of the original DSW thought experiment.
 Alice prepares a spatial superposition of electrically charged particles outside a black hole and Bob is inside the black hole \cite{danielsonBlackHolesDecohere2022}.
 The superimposed matter creates superimposed electromagnetic and gravitational fields which travel into the black hole where Bob is able to measure the fields and learn about the superposition.
 This disturbs the superposition but by causality, Bob's actions cannot have an effect on the superposition.
 Since he is, in principle, able to make such a measurement, the resolution of this paradox is that Alice's state must disturb itself.